 Best Use: Lounge/Sports bra | Access Style: Clipped drop cup

-We liked the look of the Ingrid and Isabel Seamless bra from the start and our tester was hooked the moment she put it on.
-In fact, she enjoyed it so much that she purchased two more for herself after testing was completed.
-The full coverage cut and the extra thick band give a held in and hugged feeling that inspires confidence whether working out or just lounging around the house.
-The straps are extra wide and sturdy.
-They are relatively easy to adjust but definitely won't slip.
-There is no band adjustment on this pullover style, but the high-quality ribbed fabric easily forms to your shape.
+We liked the look of the Ingrid and Isabel Seamless bra from the start, and it hooked our tester from the moment she pulled it on.
+She enjoyed it so much that she purchased two more after testing.
+The full-coverage cut and the extra-thick band give a held-in and hugged feeling that inspires confidence whether working out or lounging around.
+The straps are extra wide and sturdy; we didn't experience any uncomfortable digging.
+They are relatively easy to adjust but didn't slip.
+This pullover style has no band adjustment, but the high-quality ribbed fabric easily forms to your shape.

-The racerback style features a drop cup access, but because it is constructed from one large panel, it may take some maneuvering to get the fabric out of the way and find comfortable positioning for the excess.
-There are two individual pads sewn into the bra.
-While this is likely something you will appreciate for the extra coverage and softer material on sensitive nipples, we don't like that there is no option to remove them, especially as they are so thick.
-Lastly, the material has a very thick ribbed texture to it, which some may like, but may also be less comfortable for long periods.
-In the end, we feel that these are small flaws in an overall fantastic bra, and would not hesitate to use this ourselves or recommend it to a friend.
+The racerback style features drop-cup nursing access, but because the front is constructed from one large fabric panel, it may take some maneuvering to find a comfortable position for nursing.
+You will likely appreciate two individual pads sewn into the bra for extra coverage and absorbency.
+However, we don't like that there is no option to remove them, especially as they are so thick.
+The material has a very thick-ribbed texture that may be less comfortable for some users over long periods.
+This bra runs a bit small, so you may want to size up.
+In the end, we feel that these are minor flaws in an overall fantastic bra and would not hesitate to recommend it to a friend.